 Can tension headaches affect your jaw?

 Tension headaches may affect your jaw and jaw muscles.
-It may cause you to tighten your facial and jaw muscles, which can result in a worsened headache.
+These headaches may cause you to tighten your facial and jaw muscles, worsening your headache.
+Pain from the head and temples can travel to the jaw and vice versa.

-What does a teeth grinding headache feel like?
+What does a headache from teeth grinding feel like?

-A teeth grinding headache may feel like a tender, sore pain in your jaw, face, or neck.
-You may also have a constant earache.
+If you have a headache due to bruxism, you may feel a tender, sore pain in your jaw, face, or neck.
+You may also have chronic earaches.
+It is common to experience dull pain and tension in the temples and head.
 Grinding your teeth or chewing on the inside of your cheek may cause this pain to worsen.

-Stop chronic headaches at the source in our Acton, MA office.
-Schedule a consultation with Dr. Handa or a member of her team on our website.
+Stop chronic headaches at the source in our Acton, MA, office.
+Schedule a dental appointment with Dr. Handa or a member of her team on our website.
 You may also call our office at 978.212.3783 for high-quality dental care.
+Let Dr. Handa know if you have any questions about your headaches or headache therapy.
+She will answer them at your next consultation.